BaiyangZhang/BaiyangZhang.github.io/_posts/2024-08-25-Constructing-a-Finite-Tension-Domain-Wall-in-4D-Part-II.md

 - - -

 Another thing we need to keep in mind is the difference between bare and renormalized parameters, eventually we need to write down the observables in terms of not bare, but renormalized parameters.
-Following the philosophy of *renormalized perturbative method*, we should 1) separate the Hamiltonian into renormalized terms and counter terms, 2) use the counter terms to cancel the divergence from loops, which are now written in terms of renormalized parameters.
+Following the philosophy of *renormalized perturbative method*, we should 1) separate the Hamiltonian into renormalized terms and counter terms, then 2) use the counter terms to cancel the divergence from loops, which are now written in terms of renormalized parameters.
 We wrote the vev of $\phi$ in terms of bare parameters, but that is only for pedagogical reasons, what we should really do it first write the Hamiltonian into the renormalized perturbation theory form,

 $$
 \hat{\mathcal{H}} =  \frac{1}{2}\pi^{2}(\vec{x})+\frac{1}{2} (\partial_ {i}\phi)^{2} - \frac{m^{2}}{4} \phi^{2}(\vec{x}) + \frac{\lambda}{4} \phi^{4}(\vec{x}) + A + \text{counter terms,}